PKua007/rampack/doc/output-formats.md

 ```

 [Extended XYZ](https://www.ovito.org/manual/reference/file_formats/input/xyz.html#extended-xyz-format) snapshot stored
-to the file named `filename`.
+to a file with the name given by the `filename` argument.
 Unlike
 [standard XYZ](https://www.ovito.org/manual/reference/file_formats/input/xyz.html#extended-xyz-format) format, which
-contains only positions of atoms, box dimensions and particle orientations are also stored.
-This flavour is recognized
+contains only positions of atoms, in the extended variant box dimensions and particle orientations are also stored.
+This
-by [Ovito](https://www.ovito.org) out of the box.
-You can use `rampack shape-preview --shape=... --output='obj(...)'`
+flavor is recognized by [Ovito](https://www.ovito.org) out of the box.
+You can use
+`rampack shape-preview --shape=... --output='obj(...)'`
-(see [`shape-preview` mode](operation-modes.md#shape-preview-mode)) to generate Wavefront OBJ model of the shape and
+(see [`shape-preview` mode](operation-modes.md#shape-preview-mode)) to generate a [Wavefront OBJ model](#class-obj) of
-load it into Ovito so it can render the system properly.
+the shape and load it into Ovito, so it can render the system properly.

-XYZ file structure is the following
+Extended XYZ file structure is the following

 ```text
 [N]